The Australian Greens believe that:

 The Australian Greens want:

-- Maintenance of Australia’s ecosystem, species and genetic diversity.
+- Maintenance and enhancement of Australia’s ecosystem, species and genetic diversity.

 - A comprehensive, adequate and representative system of terrestrial, freshwater and marine protected areas, including all remaining areas of high conservation value, managed primarily to protect and restore biodiversity.